shinnn/exec-series/README.md

 }
 ```

-But some environments, for example [Windows Powershell](http://microsoft.com/powershell), doesn't support `&&` operator.
+However, some environments, such as [Windows Powershell](https://connect.microsoft.com/PowerShell/feedback/details/778798/implement-the-and-operators-that-bash-has), don't support `&&` operator.
 This module is useful when you want to create a cross-platform Node program.

 ## Installation